Building a Kickass Growth Team: Everything You Need To Succeed

 • Cultural disconnect: The growth function feels increasingly isolated from the main organization

-Managing team dynamics during transitions:
+Managing team dynamics during transitions

-Growth teams must embody the very principles they promote – experimentation, learning, and adaptation.
+Growth teams must embody the very principles they promote: experimentation, learning, and adaptation.
 The structure that works today might not be right in six months, and that’s perfectly normal in this rapidly evolving discipline.

-By following this six-step process, you can build a growth team that drives meaningful results while continuously improving its approach:
+Here’s a recap of how to build a growth team that drives meaningful results while continuously improving its approach:

 1. Analyze key KPIs and insights to determine your focus areas